Blyzz616/dashboard/README.md

 The circle at the bottom started out life as a day-light indicator.
    The little sun would start the day on the left at sunrise, and work its little way over the top to the right and get there at sunset time.

-How though, It's got a weather icon in the middle, and it also grew up a little bit to become a circle. not just a semi-circle.
+Now though, It's got a weather icon in the middle, and it also grew up a little bit to become a circle. not just a semi-circle.

 There are 3 different calculations performed throughout the day: